Locate a grave MUSEUM OF THE FALLEN

 Theranos

-It promised hundreds of blood tests from a single finger-prick; the machines never worked.
+Elizabeth Holmes promised hundreds of blood tests from a single finger-prick; the Edison machines never worked, and the $9 billion startup collapsed in fraud.

 2003 CE died 2018 CE · 15 years